gauthambekal93/IOT_HomeAutomationV1/Readme.txt

 Power Generator fetches the data from the MySQL database of Customer and plots a realtime Barchart for the power consumption according to the status of Appliances.

 Accomplishments:
+An android app for controlling the home appliances wirelessly.
+Simulation of smart home deivices using raspberry pi and breadboard.
+Created an intranet connection using router and connected 3 laptops, smartphone, and raspberry pi respectively.
 Three seperate servers namely Consumer, Utility, Power generator on three different laptops.
+Installation of Oracle Virtual Box and Ubuntu on same.